 5. Foundation Cracks

-One of the most severe and costly of all the Bloomfield HIlls property inspection red flags is cracks in the home’s foundation.
+One of the most severe and costly of all the Metro Detroit Michigan property inspection red flags is cracks in the home’s foundation.
 Small, hairline cracks, especially at the corners, are to be expected as a house settles.
 But larger cracks, say, at least a quarter of an inch wide, is a sign that there are foundation problems.
 Extensive foundation repair can easily cost in excess of $10,000.

 6. Grading Problems